thomasmaintenance/thomasmaintenance/content/services/second.md

 weight = 2

 +++
-We will maintain your recycling area and ensure that all recycling bins are placed at curbside on pick up days.
-Contact us for a quote for this service.
+We will maintain your recycling areas and ensure that all recycling and organics bins are placed at curbside on pick up days.

-### Professional Look
+###
-For security reasons while on site we wear a uniform bearing the Thomas Maintenance Logo.
-This lends to a professional look and at the same time identifies us as maintenance personal.
-Picture identification tags can be worn if requested.